Peter-Stewart/Peter-Stewart.github.io/_posts/2022-06-06-useful-batch-files.md

 To make this run, we have to create a `.bat` file in the folder which contains the camera trap images. **This file is going to rename every .jpg in the folder by adding the site prefix, so make sure that you move any images you don't want renamed to a separate folder!**

 The first step is to create a `.txt` file in our folder.
 To do this, right click > New > Text Document.
 Name it something sensible - apparently it is important to avoid calling your batch file the same thing as other common batch files which may exist on your computer.
-In this example I've called my file`Prefix_camera_images.bat`
+In this example I've called my file `prefix_camera_images.bat`

 We then paste the code above into this `.txt` file, and save it.